Customize Consent Preferences

 • Love legumes — beans, peas and lentils.
 They’re the highest fiber food out there.

 On January 1, it’s easy to feel motivated.
-But Gregg said you can stay on track the rest of the year with a little planning – and maybe a pocket calendar or alarm on your smart phone.
+But Gregg said you can stay on track the rest of the year with a little planning – and maybe a pocket calendar or alarm on your phone.

 “My clients often report the most success when they’ve set specific dates on their calendar throughout the year for re-evaluating their goals.
 Keeping your goals on a calendar or journal with a specific task of evaluation can provide an opportunity for modifying your goals if needed,” she said.